Last Updated: Jan 28, 2022

 Web Development Tools:

 As mentioned, SeaMonkey has some very basic newsreader functions.
 You might benefit from looking at the best Usenet clients that provide full features or consider SeaMonkey as a secondary newsreader.

-This all-in-one internet application suite was also recently updated with its 2.53.10 beta 1 version released in October 2021.
-The stable version of this project was just released in November 16, 2021.
+This all-in-one internet application suite was also recently updated with its 2.53.10 stable version released in November 2021.
 This version is an is an incremental update from the 2.53.x branch and incorporates a number of changes, including support for time and date input types, improvements to browser and mailnews tab handling, enhancements to the ChatZilla client, reorganization of some preferences, and fixes from the underlying platform code.
+Futher releases of this version, 126.96.36.199 and 188.8.131.52 was put out in December of 2021 addressing minor bugs and additional security fixes.

 Plans & Pricing